Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Coherent state description of lattice vibrations

 \section{Coherent state description of lattice vibrations}

 In this section, we introduce the definition and basic properties of a coherent state and its utility for describing the lattice vibrations.
-The coherent state picture is an appropriate way to treat the lattice vibrations fully quantum-mechanically, of equal, unassailable stature to the conventional Fock (number) state approach relying on the concept of individual, particle-like phonons.
+The coherent state picture is an appropriate way to treat the lattice vibrations fully quantum mechanically, of equal, unassailable stature to the conventional Fock (number) state approach relying on the concept of individual, particlelike phonons.

-Classically, a field consists of waves with well-defined amplitude and phase.
+A classical field consists of waves with well-defined amplitudes and phases.
 However, this is not the case when the field is quantum mechanical.
-Fluctuations are associated with the amplitude and phase of the field.
+Fluctuations are associated with the amplitudes and phases.
 A field in a number state $\vert n \rangle$ has a well-defined amplitude, but lacks knowledge of phase.
 A field defined by a coherent state has an equal amount of uncertainty in both amplitude and phase.
 The field phase $\varphi$ and particle number $n$ satisfy the uncertainty principle~\cite{PhysRevA.48.3159.1993, PhysRevA.39.1665.1989, JModOpt.36.7.1989}:

 The coherent state satisfies $\Delta n = \Delta \varphi$, and it is a special case of a more general class of states which may have reduced uncertainty in one parameter at the expense of increased uncertainty in the other.
 Such states are known as squeezed states~\cite{walls_squeezed_1983}, e.g., an amplitude squeezed state ($\Delta n < 1$) or a phase squeezed state ($\Delta \varphi < 1$).
 These states can be created from coherent states by employing a unitary squeeze operator.